-Soooo … in honor of National Dog Day (August 26), I wrote a blog about how to keep a journal for your doggo.
-(Bear with me, sparkly unicorns.
+Soooo … I previously wrote a blog about how to keep a dog journal.
+(Bear with me.
 I promise this is about cats.)

-I’m a pretty committed dog mom.
-I have two rescued beagles who have changed my life in various ways.
+I’ve been a pretty committed dog mom.
+My own two rescued beagles changed my life in various ways.
 I support rescue; I’ve fostered; I buy cruelty-free products.
 I’ve also had a couple of dog-oriented businesses over the years.
 One was the Super Duper Pooper Scooper yard maintenance gig.
 The other was making limited-ingredient dog food and treats, which I sold at our local farmers’ market.
 While I was the owner-operator, CEO, and all-around dogsbody at Aggie’s Doggie Diner (see what I did there?), I frequently heard from cat parents.
 “Where are all the cat products?”
 They asked.
 “Dogs get all kinds of special, fun things, but there’s nothing out there for cats.”

 I felt badly that cats were being left out but my area of expertise is dogs.
 I didn’t know enough about cats to create a business that catered to them.
 I assumed other people would step up to the litter box.